GPUOpen-Tools/gpu_performance_api/README.md

 for something which is no longer actually Internal-to-AMD can be a bit confusing, and we will aim to change this in the future.

 ## Known Issues
- * DirectX 12 support currently does not work with the most recent Radeon Pro Software Enterprise Edition 18.Q1
  * Adjusting the GPU clock mode on Linux is accomplished by writing to <br><br>/sys/class/drm/card\<N\>/device/power_dpm_force_performance_level<br><br> where \<N\> is the index of the card in question.
 By default this file is only modifiable by root, so the application being profiled would have to be run as root in order for it to modify the clock mode.
 It is possible to modify the permissions for the file instead so that it can be written by unprivileged users.
 The following command will achieve this.
 Note, however, that changing the permissions on a system file like this could circumvent security.
 Also, on multi-GPU systems, you may have to replace
-   "card0" with the appropriate card number:
+   "card0" with the appropriate card number.
+Permissions on this file may be reset when rebooting the system:
    * sudo chmod ugo+w /sys/class/drm/card0/device/power_dpm_force_performance_level